Paris is a wonderful city, but sometimes it's hard to know how to avoid the basic tricks.

 How to behave in the street, in the restaurants, in the transports...
 If you respect all these rules, no Parisian should be rude to you!
 In spite of this persistant reputation.

 Parisians are generally nice and polite, but Paris is a big city and like in every overbusy capitals, people don't like to waste their time.
-If you block a corridor in the metro, they generally start to be unpleasant...
-On the contrary, if you make the effort to speak even just few words in French, they truly appreciate it.
+If you block a corridor in the subway, they generally start to be unpleasant...
+On the contrary, if you make the effort to speak even just few french words, they truly appreciate it.

 Better be warned !